Donearm/Scientia/devops/AWS.md

 Amazon Machine Images.
 Images to choose from to launch an instance.

+## CloudFormation

+The provisioning service of AWS.
+A JSON/YAML file to create a whole stack of instances, databases and volumes, automatically.

 ## CloudFront

 The CDN (Content Delivery Network) of AWS.